Kherson: Locals' trepidation as Russians prepare withdrawal

 "It's all announcements for now," James said on Wednesday.

-Rumours are rife: that Russia is planning to blow up the Nova Kakhovka dam; that Russian troops have donned civilian clothing and are hiding out in private homes; or that Russian guns will simply try to level the city from across the Dnipro, after troops finally leave.
+Rumours are rife: that Russia is planning to blow up the Nova Kakhovka dam; that Russian troops have donned civilian clothing and are hiding in private homes; or that Russian guns will simply try to level the city from across the Dnipro, after troops finally leave.

 Whatever happens, this feels like a critical moment.
 A city seen as a jewel in the crown of Russia's occupation may be about to change hands.